mysteriumnetwork/docs/docs/architecture/node-high-level.md

 ## Service provider

 Any Mysterium network node can become a Service provider and provide VPN services using his own infrastructure.
-To become a service provider, the following requirements should be done:
+To become a service provider, the following steps should be performed:
 * Create personal user identity;
 * Register user identity;
 * Create a service proposal;
 * Register service proposal in the Discovery service.

-All Mysterium network nodes should have a valid identity to interact with other systems. `myst` binary provides a way to create a required identity.
+All Mysterium network nodes should have a valid identity to interact with other systems. `myst` binary provides a way to create the required identity.

-Once identity created, the user should finish the identity registration process to be able to provide services in the Mysterium network.
+After creating the identity, the user should finish the identity registration process to be able to provide services in the Mysterium network.

-Registered identity is used as one of the components for creating a service proposal, that acts as a complete description of the service that Service provider going to provide.
+The registered identity is used as one of the components for creating a service proposal, that acts as a complete description of the service that Service provider is going to provide.

 The created proposal should be registered in the service discovery component to allow other network participants to search through all available services and consume it.

-At that moment the service provider starts to wait for an incoming request.
-It handles all valid requests and establishes a new VPN session for the user.
+After successfully registering the proposal, the service provider starts to wait for an incoming request.
+It handles all valid requests and establishes a new VPN session for the consumer.

-The service provider sends to the consumer all required information for establishing VPN session.
+The service provider then sends all the required information for establishing a VPN session to the consumer.

 ## Service consumer

 The same `myst` binary could be used as a service consumer.
-The service consumer should have a similar registered identity as a service provider to be able to communicate with it.
+The service consumer must also have a registered identity to be able to communicate with the provider.

-Once consumer identity created and registered in the network, a user can request discovery service for the list of available service proposals.
+Once the consumer has created and registered an identity in the network, the consumer can request for the list of available service proposals from the discovery service.
 The results of this request can be filtered through the discovery API.

-Service consumer chooses the service proposal that fit his requirements and starts communication dialog to negotiate session creation.
+The service consumer chooses the service proposal that fits his requirements and starts a communication dialog to negotiate session creation.

-Service consumer gets from the provider information required for establishing VPN session.
-It initializes the VPN session creation process.
+The service consumer receives the required information for establishing a VPN session from the provider.
+It then initializes the VPN session creation process.

-When the VPN session established, the service consumer can consume provided services as he needs.
-And service consumer can close the session any time he wants.
+When the VPN session is established, the service consumer can consume the provided services as he needs.
+The service consumer can close the session at any time if he wishes to do so.

 ## User identity